Professor Mohamed-Salah Omri

 Research Interests

 My key research interests include modern Arabic literature in relation to its past, to its socio-political contexts and to world literature.
-I have particular interest in issues of narrative form, cultural politics and comparative literature.
-I welcome postgraduate applications from students interested in these fields.
-In addition to focused essays, which range from classical Arabic literature, the Arabic novel, Francophone literature of North African and cultural politics, I published a book on the writer al-Mas’adi from a comparative perspective (Routledge, 2006), edited The Novelization of Islamic Literatures: the intersections of Western, Arabic, Persian, Urdu and Turkish Traditions (2007) and published three monographs in collaboration with historians Abdeljalil Temimi, Maria Fusaro and Colin Heywood and (2002 and 2003 and 2010).
+I have particular focus on issues of narrative form, cultural politics and comparative literature.
+I welcome postgraduate applications from students interested in these fields and Arabic literature more broadly.
+In addition to focused essays, which range from classical Arabic literature, the Arabic novel, Francophone literature of North African and cultural politics, I published a book on the writer al-Mas’adi from a comparative perspective (Routledge, 2006) and a book on the confluency between trade unionism, culture and revolution in Tunisia (UGTT, 2016).
+I edited The Novelization of Islamic Literatures: the intersections of Western, Arabic, Persian, Urdu and Turkish Traditions (2007) and published three monographs in collaboration with historians Abdeljalil Temimi, Maria Fusaro and Colin Heywood and (2002 and 2003 and 2010).
+More recently, I co-edited a volume on methods in comparative criticism with Matthew Reynolds, Ben Morgan and Celine Sabiron (2015), a volume on the university and society in the context of Arab revolutions and new humanism with Mohsen El Khouni and Mouldi Guessoumi (2016), and a volume on literature and transitional justice with Philippe Roussin (2022).

 Personal Webpage